Yiddish dialects: Eastern Yiddish

 Ukrainian Yiddish was the basis for standard theatre Yiddish, while Lithuanian Yiddish was the basis of standard literary and academic Yiddish.

 About three-quarters of contemporary Yiddish speakers speak Southern Yiddish varieties, the majority speaking Polish Yiddish.
-Most Hasidic communities use southern dialects, with the exception of Chabad which uses Litvish; many Haredim in Jerusalem also preserve Litvish Yiddish.
+Most Hasidic communities use southern dialects, with the exception of Chabad, which uses Litvish.
+Many Haredim in Jerusalem, especially those who belong to the perushim community, also preserve Litvish Yiddish.

 Udmurt Yiddish

 In addition to Russian, Jews who settled in Udmurtia would develop dialects incorporating Udmurt and Tatar vocabulary (Udmurtish or "Udmurt" Yiddish).
 The Udmurt dialect has been traditionally split into two groupings.